gooddata/gooddata-ruby/_posts/2014-01-01-get-started.markdown

 ##First steps{#first}

-There are several ways how to work with GoodData SDK.
-Let's look at all the major ones one by one.
+There are several methods by which you can work with the GoodData Ruby SDK.
+Let's look at the major ones.

 ###irb
-If you are familiar with Ruby at least a little bit you must have seen `irb`.
-This is an interactive console that comes with your ruby installation.
-You can start using gooddata sdk inside your irb like this.
-First you have to star irb so in your terminal run
+`irb` is an interactive console that is provided with your Ruby installation.
+You may  use gooddata sdk inside your irb.
+Below are some of the basic steps.

+First, launch irb.
+In your terminal, execute the following:

 {% highlight ruby %}
   irb
 {% endhighlight %}

-This will respond with something similar to `2.1-head :001 >`.
-This means you are inside of ruby interactive environment.
+You should receive a message similar to the following, which indicates that you are inside the interactive Ruby environment:

+`2.1-head :001 >`

-Now you can try actually playing with gooddata.
-Type
+Let's start playing with gooddata.
+Enter the following:

 {% highlight ruby %}
   > GoodData
 {% endhighlight %}

+You should receive the following:

-It should return `NameError: uninitialized constant GoodData`.
-This is trying to say that it does not know anything about a gooddata SDK.
-So let's tell it to require it
+`NameError: uninitialized constant GoodData`

+This error message indicates that irb does not know about the gooddata SDK.
+So, let's tell irb to require the SDK:

 {% highlight ruby %}
   > require 'gooddata'
   => true
 {% endhighlight %}

 Ok.
-Now repeat the previous experiment.
+Now, repeat the previous command:

 {% highlight ruby %}
   > GoodData
   => GoodData
 {% endhighlight %}

-Great.
-Now it knows about SDK.
-Let's try to log in with your credentials.
-I will start omitting the `>` sign inthe irb session for clarity.
+The response indicates that irb knows about SDK.

+Let's try to log in to the GoodData platform with your credentials through the SDK.
+* For clarity, the `>` sign is omitted in the irb session from now on.

 {% highlight ruby %}
   GoodData.connect("john@example.com", "password")
 {% endhighlight %}

-If you typed it correctly you should be logged in.
-Now you can perform some tasks that are not requiring to be inside a particular projects.
-For example listing all projects.
+You should be logged in.
+Now, you can perform tasks that do not require you to be inside of a specific project.
+For example, use the following to list all of your projects:

 {% highlight ruby %}
   GoodData::Project.all
 {% endhighlight %}

-If you want to list for example the reports in a project you first have to tell the sdk which project you will work on.
-One of the ways to do this is
+To work with a project, you must define the project for the SDK.
+For example, suppose you wish to list the reports in a project.
+You must tell the SDK the project to review:

 {% highlight ruby %}
   GoodData.project = 'YOUR_PROJECT_ID'
 {% endhighlight %}

-Now you can list for example reports
+To list the reports in this project:

 {% highlight ruby %}
   GoodData::Report.all
 {% endhighlight %}

 Ok.
-Now exit from the irb typing `exit`.
+To exit irb, enter:
+ `exit`

 ###gooddata console
-This was one and the most cumbersome way to start working with GoodData SDK using irb.
-Ther is a slightly better way.
-Gooddata SDK comes with a `gooddata` command line interface.
-You can try typing
+Working with GoodData SDK using irb can be cumbersome.
+To make things a bit easier, Gooddata SDK includes a `gooddata` command line interface.

+To start the console:

 {% highlight ruby %}
   gooddata console
 {% endhighlight %}

-It probably looks similar as you have started the irb.
-In the terminal you should see something like
+In the terminal, you should see something like the following:

 {% highlight ruby %}
   sdk_live_sesion:
 {% endhighlight %}

-The only difference is that it already required gooddata for you so you can start logging in and all that stuff we have already seen (exit again by typing `exit`).
+Since the console requires the SDK, you do not need to require it.
+So, you can log in and begin working with your projects:
+* To exit, enter: `exit`

 ###jack_in
-There is even better way.
-You can try
+For even better results, you can try using the following:
 {% highlight ruby %}
   gooddata -U john@example.com -P password -p PROJECT_ID project jack_in
 {% endhighlight %}

-This will spin up a live session for you like `gooddata console` but on top of it it will log you in and set you up in a project.
-You can readily start typing commands like
+In a single command, the above launches the command line interface, logs you into the platform, and identifies the project to which to connect.
+At this point, you may begin entering commands:

 {% highlight ruby %}
   GoodData::Report.all
 {% endhighlight %}

-By using `gooddata auth store` you can even save your username and password locally so you do not have to type it every single time.
-If you do not specify it explicitly the stored default will be used.
-This is a recommended and fastest approach to start trying things out.
+**Tip:** Use `gooddata auth store` to save your username and password locally, so you do not have to type it every single time.
+If you do not specify this command explicitly, the stored default is used.

 ###Program
-If you want to create a program that would run and not do things interactively you have to write the whole program.
-There are no shortcuts here and it is very similar to the first irb example.
-The simplest program that does something useful might look like this
+To create a program that runs without user input, you must write the whole program.
+There are no shortcuts.

+A simple program that does something useful is the following:

 {% highlight ruby %}
   require 'gooddata'